ranzhang/blockchain/crypto/hashing/README.md

-### A Simple Merkel Tree
+### Finding Merkel Root
 Merkel tree is a binary tree of hashes.
+All the hashes are recursively hashed (doubleshashed in this example) until a single Merkle root is generated.
+This single hash can be used as the finger print for the entire tree without storing the tree.

 ```python